-The Denton County Greenbelt Plan is not intended to be a regulatory document; rather, the goal for the Greenbelt Plan is to be a convenient guide to encourage and enable closer coordination among stakeholders for the preservation of multiuse greenbelts according to a common vision.
-Preserved greenbelts provide an excellent opportunity to increase connections between communities and to enhance the quality of life for residents by establishing hike and bike trails for recreation, and in some cases, can increase property values for nearby homes.
+Adopted in 2017, the Denton County Greenbelt Plan is not intended to be a regulatory document; rather, the goal for the Greenbelt Plan is to be a convenient guide to encourage and enable closer coordination among stakeholders for the preservation of multiuse greenbelts according to a common vision.
+Preserved greenbelts provide an excellent opportunity to increase connections between communities and to enhance the quality of life for residents by establishing hike and bike trails for recreation, and in some cases can increase property values for nearby homes.

-Successful implementation of the Greenbelt Plan, on a voluntary basis, will require strong leadership and support from County officials, local municipalities and dedicated citizens.
-To foster and encourage successful implementation, the Greenbelt Plan outlines various strategies that can be considered to preserve greenbelts with examples of each.
-These strategies fall under three general categories: Education and Outreach, Protection Measures, and Funding and Acquisition Tools.
+Successful implementation of the Greenbelt Plan, on a voluntary basis, requires strong leadership and support from County officials, local municipalities and dedicated citizens.
+To foster and encourage successful implementation, the Greenbelt Plan outlines various preservation strategies which include: Education and Outreach, Protection Measures, and Funding and Acquisition Tools.

-Education and outreach is paramount for future greenbelt preservation efforts in Denton County.
-As the awareness of the numerous benefits of greenbelts are more widely known among stakeholders, the higher the likelihood that these areas will be preserved and valued for the services that they provide for the area.
-Social media and billboard campaigns, brochures, and a developer recognition program are just a few examples of the education and outreach activities that are needed to raise awareness of the benefits of greenbelts.
+Education and outreach is paramount for successful greenbelt preservation in Denton County.
+As the awareness of the numerous benefits of greenbelts are more widely known among stakeholders, the higher the likelihood that these areas will be preserved and valued for the services they provide for the County.
+Social media and billboard campaigns, brochures, and a developer recognition program are just a few examples of the education and outreach activities that are needed to raise awareness of the benefits of greenbelts (Figure 4).